Kioubit/pndpd/README.md

 - Respond to all NDP solicitations on an interface
 - Respond to NDP solicitations for whitelisted addresses on an interface
 - Proxy NDP between interfaces with an optional whitelist for neighbor solicitations
-- Optionally automatically determine whitelist based on the IPs assigned to the interfaces
+- Optionally determine whitelist automatically based on the IPs assigned to the interfaces
 - Permissions required: root or CAP_NET_RAW

 ## Usage
 ````
-pndpd config <path to file>")
+pndpd config <path to file>
-pndpd respond <interface> <optional whitelist of CIDRs separated by a semicolon>")
+pndpd respond <interface> <optional whitelist of CIDRs separated by a semicolon>
-pndpd proxy <interface1> <interface2> <optional whitelist of CIDRs separated by a semicolon applied to interface2>")
+pndpd proxy <interface1> <interface2> <optional whitelist of CIDRs separated by a semicolon applied to interface2>
 ````
 More options and additional documentation in the example config file (pndpd.conf).